OpenEnergyPlatform/oeplatform/README.md

 Next step is to migrate the database schema from django to your django database:

     python manage.py migrate

+And create all tables that are needed in the second database:

+    python manage.py alembic upgrade head

 Finally, you can run your local copy of this platform:

     python manage.py runserver